Adevita1/Adevita1/README.md

-# Hello @Adevita1!
-It's great to hear that you're interested in learning and collaborating on projects.
-Here's an improved version of your GitHub readme in English:

----
 ## Hi, I'm @Adevita1! 👋

 # Welcome to my GitHub profile!
 I'm passionate about learning and exploring new technologies.
 I have a strong foundation in programming languages such as Java, Python, HTML5, CSS, and MySQL.
 Additionally, I also possess knowledge in Data Science.